rist-ro/rl-introduction-notes/sutton_rl.md

 $$
 \E{}_b[\rho_{t:T-1} G_t | S_t = s] = v_\pi(s)
 $$
 For simplicity's sake, **the book considers that all the sampled episodes are concatenated into a long one** and that we let $T(t)$ denote the first termination timestep after $t$ (the lowest timestep greater or equal to $t$ which is  an episode termination).
-Also we let $\mathcal{T} (s)$ be the set of timesteps in which $s$ was visited.
+Also, we let $\mathcal{T} (s)$ be the set of timesteps in which $s$ was visited.
 Given these notations, we can define an estimate of $v_\pi$:
 $$
 V(s)\triangleq  \dfrac{\sum_{t \in \mathcal{T}(s) } \rho_{t:T(t)-1} G_t}{|\mathcal{T}(s)|}
 $$
 This is called **ordinary importance sampling**.
-It still has uses in more advance algorithms, but it has the disadvantage that it provides a very high variance estimate.
+It still has uses in more advanced algorithms, but it has the disadvantage that it provides a very high variance estimate.
 A lower variance version called **weighted importance sampling ** exists:
 $$
 V(s)\triangleq  \dfrac{\sum_{t \in \mathcal{T}(s) } \rho_{t:T(t)-1} G_t}{\sum_{t \in \mathcal{T}(s) } \rho_{t:T(t)-1}}
 $$